top of page

 JOIN THE AIS PATROL

 We need your help!
-We welcome anyone who wants to join us and help to protect Conway Lake.
-You don’t need any prior experience or knowledge.
+We welcome anyone who wants to join us and to help protect Conway Lake.
+You don’t need prior experience or knowledge.
 We will show you how we patrol and what to look for.
 We will also give you guides to help you identify the plants and animals in the lake.
 It’s a fun and rewarding way to enjoy the beauty of Conway Lake while playing an important role in keeping it healthy.
 To learn more about our training process, please click the Training Overview link on the left.

 You can also learn more about us on the AIS Patrol Blog: